AugustinJose1221/Internship/README.md

 <img src="Test/img/test.jpg">

 ```
 The input image is loaded using OpenCV functions.
-All operations on the image is done as a numpy
+All operations on the image is done as numpy
-array.
+arrays.
 ```

 <br>